Academy Mortgage recently celebrated its 30th anniversary, having been founded back in 1988.

 - That only operates via the retail direct-to-consumer channel

-- Licensed to d business in 49 states and DC
+- Licensed to do business in 49 states and DC (not licensed in NY)

 The Draper, Utah-based company’s claim to fame is that it’s a direct lender “100% focused on retail mortgage banking.”